 Who are you going to contact?
 What backups will you have available?
 Are you dealing with credit card information?
 What is stored on the server and the database?

-These are key, once you detect a hack and know you have been compromised, you need to act quickly to minimise the damage.
-This will help not only help get you back up and running faster, but also keep your public image intact.
+These are key.
+Once you detect a hack and know you have been compromised, you need to act quickly to minimise the damage.
+This will help not only help get you back up and running faster and keep your public image intact.

 These are really important, but they don’t actually help stop hacks.
 By design, they are trying to protect the visitor, not the site itself.
-The SSL’s main job is to confirm that the user the site is connecting too is the correct site and they haven’t been maliciously redirected.
+The SSL’s main job is to confirm that the user the site is connecting to is the correct site and hasn’t been maliciously redirected.

 What To Do If I’ve Been Hacked?